 This trail system is a unique area that features granite outcrop in an elongated pattern.
 The trails follow the granite along ridges and frequently connect to adjacent ridges.
-Some features in this system are advance, but work is currently ongoing to develop beginner and intermediate trails.
-Once known as Fight Trail, this area is now the first in HRM to be sanctioned by municipal and provincial governments.
-A second trail enterance at Norawarren drive features beginner trails through a more dense forested area.
-These trails do not yet connect through to the others, but plans are in the works to make that happen.
+Some features in this system are advanced, but work is ongoing to develop beginner and intermediate trails.
+Once known as Fight Trail, this area is now the first MTB trail in HRM to be sanctioned by municipal and provincial governments.
+A second trail entrance at Norawarren Drive features beginner trails through a more densely forested area.
+These trails do not yet connect to the others, but plans are in the works to make that happen.

 Mountain biking outside of metro

 The Railyard - Victoria Park

 The Railyard Mountain Bike Park is located in Truro's Victoria Park and contains over 40 kilometers of bike trails.
 Located minutes from downtown Truro, here you'll find some of the best mountain biking in Nova Scotia.
 The park is a free public facility and provides mountain bike riding opportunities for all skill levels from beginners through to extreme riders.

 These private trails in Gore, NS (about 45 minutes from Halifax) flow smoothly through the forested rolling hills at the back of a dairy farm.
 Berms and fun, fast descents are prominent features on these purpose-made trails.
 Great for beginners and experts alike, these are fast, flowing trails, constantly improving each year.
 Bring a $5 bill for the honesty box.

 The Gorge, kentville